learnable-content/Laravel-5/README.md

 # PHP Artisan Tool

 The `Artisan Console` is a great tool that we use for developing our apps.
-When I mentioned earlier that we generate our `Middleware`, `Controllers`, `Requests` and `Models` this file is the tool is what we use to do so.
+When I mentioned earlier that we generate our `Middleware`, `Controllers`, `Requests` and `Models` we do so through this file.

 If we run `php artisan` you will see a list of commands available that we can run to help with our applications.